rafaelcamargo/ng-rise/README.md

 # ng-rise
 ng-rise is a minimal AngularJS application.
-Its content has only the minimum conditions to start code an app: Angular, Angular-Route and automated tasks to watch and update js and styl files.
+Its content has only the minimum conditions to start code an app: *Angular*, *Angular-Route* and automated tasks to watch and update *.js* and *.styl* files.

 ## Installation